LIVE SESSION

 A defeated employee with a downward trending chart to symbolize loss of productivity in the workplace.

-Potential causes of productivity loss in the workplace
+Potential causes of a loss in productivity

 • A lack of incentives: If you don’t take time to recognize and reward achievements, people will eventually lose motivation to perform their best.
 Without acknowledgment from leadership, there’s no reason to stick to timelines — let alone go the extra mile.

 • Too many time wasters: Time spent in recurring meetings and Slack conversations may seem harmless, but those hours add up fast.
-They make it difficult to stay focused on critical tasks and important projects.
+They can make it difficult to stay focused on critical tasks and important projects.

 • Insufficient training: Equipping employees with the skills they need to do their jobs is essential.
 Without it, people won’t know which software to use or how to follow your processes and procedures.

-6 strategies to address workplace productivity loss
+6 strategies to address a productivity loss

-All managers know to set clear goals and expectations and to foster open communication.
+All managers know to set clear goals and expectations and foster open communication.
 But what if you do all this and productivity still suffers?
 It’s time to identify and address the root causes.
-To help, we’ve compiled six tried-and-true strategies.
+To help, we’ve compiled six proven strategies.
 Each one is based on real-world experiences and employee data across the 9,500 organizations that use ActivTrak’s productivity management software

 1. Offer more training and development

 For people to stay productive, they need the right skills.
 Even top-performing employees need ongoing training and development, especially as they’re promoted to new roles and responsibilities.
-It may sound counterintuitive to devote work hours to online courses or in-person training sessions when productivity is already low.
-But these are vital to long-term success.
+It may sound counterintuitive to devote work hours to online courses or in-person training sessions when productivity is already low, but these are vital to long-term success.

 2. Monitor employee well-being

-According to Gallup, organizations lose a whopping $322 billion a year to lost productivity caused by burnout.
+According to Gallup, organizations lose $322 billion a year to lost productivity caused by burnout.
 And often, managers don’t even realize it’s happening.
 Sure, you might agree that work-life balance impacts worker productivity.
 But how do you make sure employees get enough of it?
 This is where having the right employee engagement software comes in — the kind that analyzes daily activities to help you continually monitor well-being.
 Employees might tell you things are going well, but if your data tells a different story — such as excessive overtime caused by unbalanced workloads — you’ll know to take action.

 3. Experiment with flexible work